jamietti/StockSQLAlchemy/README.md

 ## Run the service

-Before you run the service you have create a virtual environment.
+Before you run the service you have to create a virtual environment.
 In StockSQLAlchemy directory give commands

     virtualenv venv